-Don't forget, you'll have set up your Nintendo Switch before you can start playing it.
-Don't worry, it doesn't take too long, and I'm here to guide you through the process so you can play your new Switch games as soon as possible!
+So you've just got your Nintendo Switch, Switch Lite, or Switch OLED, and you're eagerly awaiting to rip open the box, plug the system in, and start playing your first game.
+Just don't forget you'll have to set up your Nintendo Switch before you can start playing it.
+Don't worry, it doesn't take too long, and I'm here to guide you through the process so you can play the best Nintendo Switch games as soon as possible!

 How to set up your Nintendo Switch

-- Press the Power button to turn your Nintendo Switch on; it's on the top of the screen in the left corner.
+- Press the Power button to turn your Nintendo Switch on; it's on the top of the console in the left corner.

 - Choose the language you desire.